 What documentation will my pet need?

 For the EU most countries just require a microchip and rabies vaccination entered in a pet passport and a veterinary health certificate.
-If you are considering relocating your pet or pets from the UK to Australia, New Zealand, Singapore South Africa, Thailand, Turkey, United Arab Emirates or for that matter anywhere else abroad then you will need to contact DEFRA on one of the numbers given on the DEFRA numbers page.
+If you are considering relocating your pet or pets from the UK to Australia, New Zealand, Singapore South Africa, Thailand, Turkey, United Arab Emirates, Bahrain or for that matter anywhere else abroad then you will need to contact DEFRA at Carlisle on 01228 403600 (option 1 then option 4).
 They will inform you of veterinary requirements and documentation.
 It is also advisable to get in touch with the embassy or consulate for the relevant country in case the regulations have recently changed.
 In a large number of cases a rabies vaccination is required and this must be done at least 30 days prior to the flight.It is usually helpful to have your pet up to date with inoculations irrespective of whether the country of destination requires them.
 If your pet needs to spend any time in the cattery or kennels then current vaccinations are a necessity.
 If you have any doubts please contact us.

 Pet Passport